knuama/KN_Bootcamp_Project_1/README.md

 3. ELK Configuration

 	3.1 Beats in Use

 	3.2 Machines Being Monitored

 4. How to Use the Ansible Build

 **Description of the Topology**

-The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.
-Load Balancing ensures that the application will be highly responsive, in addition to restricting connection to the network.
+The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.Load Balancing ensures that the application will be highly responsive, in addition to restricting connection to the network.
 The advantage of a Jumpboxprovisioner is that restricts access and acts as a gateway for ssh connections in the live enviorment.
 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the CPU and system Logs.

 Filebeat is used for collecting log events of the server it is installed on._